altbet/multi-mn-script/docs/vultr-masternode_vps.md

 ## VPS size

 A decent masternode needs a bit of RAM and some storage space.
-The $5 instance is good enough for up to 5 masternodes.
-I recommend not running more than 3 production masternodes in parallel, since block rewards suffer from instability (eg when your nodes go down every couple of hours).
+The $5 instance will be good enough for up to 20 ABET masternodes.
+I recommend not running more than 30 production masternodes in parallel, since block rewards suffer from instability (eg when your nodes go down every couple of hours).

 <img src="images/masternode_vps/vps-size.png" alt="VPS sizing" class="inline"/>